americogobbo/forks-and-drills/README.md

-#Brushes for Gimp and MyPaint and other resources.
+#Brushes for Gimp, MyPaint and other resources.

 **Archive: abas-gimp-forks.zip |**
 Docks for Gimp 2.8 to make more easy to understand the new dynamics feature.